Canadian Grand Prix: F1 race start time, weather, odds and how to watch

 After an initially good forecast earlier this week, there is now an increasing chance of rain during the weekend.

-Friday’s practice sessions could be affected by rain, with around a 40 per cent chance of rain between 9am and 12 noon local time.
-Highs of around 23c are predicted.

-Qualifying is far more likely to be affected by rain with heavy rain forecast from early morning until early afternoon on Saturday, with around a 50 per cent chance of light rain.
-It is also likely to be a cooler day at around 17c which means any drying could take longer.
+Qualifying looks likely to be affected by rain, with heavy rain forecast from early morning until early afternoon on Saturday, with around a 60 per cent chance of light rain during qualifying itself.

 Sunday still looks fine, with only a small chance of rain (around 10 per cent) during the day, with some cloud cover and highs of 21c.